haubie/oscx/README.md

 Status:
 - Maintains a similar API to the older osc_ex library, so it should be a close to drop-in replacement
-- Currently message encoding and decoding should work.
+- Currently message encoding and decoding should work
 - Bundles have not yet been implemented but are the next priority.

 ## About this library